 This project, which emerged in 2013 believes that beauty is overvalued and commercializes production that does not meet the aesthetic parameters required by large supermarkets and grocery stores.

 What matters is the quality of the fruit and this remains despite the appearance.
-Fruta Feia, that stands for ugly fruit, is a great alternative to supermarkets, not only because it is helping the environment, but also because it manages to save you money.
+Fruta Feia, which stands for ugly fruit, is a great alternative to supermarkets, not only because it is helping the environment, but also because it manages to save you money.

 A small fruit basket, with 3 or 5 kg, costs around 3.50€, a large one, with 6 or 8 kg, costs 7€ and the content varies constantly because it is chosen according to the producers’ surplus.

 To join the project, you must first register to be included in a list of interested consumers.
 As soon as there are vacancies in one of the delegations in your area of residence or work, they will contact you to start collecting your basket weekly.

 The restrictions imposed by the pandemic reality forced some changes to normal functioning and for that reason, strategic delivery points were defined that are sent to members via email.

 This consumption choice manages to reduce the tons of quality food that are returned to the land every year by farmers and thereby also avoid the unnecessary expenditure of resources used in its production, such as water, arable land, energy, and time of work.

 This project was very recently prized with European Union’s LIFE Awards 2020, collecting the awards for Best Project in the Environment category and the Citizen’s Prize.

 “From waste to taste”, this is the motto of Nãm Mushroom.